 IoT technologies encompass every kind of internet-enabled device, from the fitness monitor on your wrist to facilities' new sensor-driven conference room lighting.
-G&A Partners writes that the potential for HR to adopt internet-connected technologies is incredible.
+Smart Business writes that the potential for HR to adopt internet-connected technologies is incredible.
 From dynamic staffing to productivity trackers, HR could gain the ability to understand and manage their workforce more efficiently than ever before.
 While there are certainly privacy concerns to take into account, it's tantalizing to consider a future where HCM decisions are driven by real-time, streaming insights from every corner of your business.

 Digital Security and Biometrics